javedcoding/CODEXAuthenticationPannel/README.md

 We have built two types of authorization systems.
 One is JWT authorization which has some flaws and back lags.
 Another one is industry standard OAuth2 Service.
 Feel free to use any of them.

 ### Normal Easy Auithorization Server
-At first this is version 0.1 which is live.
-There will be more changes in api of later versions
+At first this is version 1.1 which is live.
+There can be more changes in api of later versions

 #### Important URLs
 First Important URL is the Registration API URL: